Frequently Asked Questions

 May I miss all or part of the freshman retreat if selected as a Caldwell Fellow?
 I have a pre-scheduled activity for that same weekend.

 The Caldwell Fellows receive between 200 to 300 applications on average every year and select 25-26, which is approximately 10% of the applicant pool.
 The selection committee looks for students who want to maximize the opportunities offered by the program.
 Aside from the weekly commitment of the sophomores seminar, program events average one a month.
-We approach with understanding when a Fellow has a compelling reason to miss an event, otherwise it is expected that Caldwell Fellows give high priority to program events.
+We function with understanding when a Fellow has a compelling reason to miss an event, otherwise, it is expected that Caldwell Fellows give high priority to program events.
 The freshman retreat is a foundational activity that welcomes you into the program and introduces you to your cohort of Caldwells.
-Missing all or part of the retreat is strongly discouraged and delays your introduction into the program community.
+Missing all or part of the retreat is strongly discouraged and delays your introduction into the Fellows community.
 Since the point is moot unless you are selected for interviews in February, we wait to discuss such situations until that time.

 Should I submit my high school transcript or other extra materials in my application packet?

-May I apply if I began my first year last spring instead of the fall semester?
+May I apply if I began my first-year last spring instead of the fall semester?

 Certainly.
-You are still considered a first year student.
+You are still considered a first-year student.